xbiome/protein-annotation/README.md

 ## Scripts
 The scripts require GeneOntology in OBO Format.
-* uni2pandas.py - This script is used to convert data from UniProt database format to pandas dataframe.
+* preprocess_raw_data.py - This script is used to convert data from UniProt database format to pandas dataframe.
-* po2go_data.py - This script is used to generate training and testing datasets.
+* prepare_data_seperate_swissprot.py - This script is used to seperate data from UniProt-Swissprot into train and test dataset.
+* prepare_data_seperate_ontologies.py - This script is used to seperate train(test) data into three groups based on annotation ontologies.
+* po2go/po2vec - This folder is used to train PO2Vec model to get terms embeddings.
 * train_po2go.py - This script is used to train the model.
+* inference_po2go.py - This script is used to inference test data to get prediction file.
 * evaluate_*.py - The scripts are used to compute Fmax, Smin and AUPR.

 ## Citation